 If you are having trouble taking your medication, or if you are forgetting to take your medication altogether, tell your doctor or pharmacist about it.
 If you do not inform your doctor, he or she will think the drug is not working and may increase the dose of medication or add more medications.

-Many drugs that lower blood pressure also prevent heart attacks and strokes.
-The drugs include diuretics (water pills), beta-blockers in those younger than 60 years of age, angiotensin-converting enzyme inhibitors (ACE inhibitors), angiotensin receptor blockers (ARBs) and calcium channel blockers.
+Many drugs that lower blood pressure also prevents heart attacks and strokes.
+The drugs include diuretics (water pills), beta-blockers in those younger than 60 years of age, angiotensin-converting enzyme inhibitors (ACE inhibitors), angiotensin receptor blockers (ARBs), and calcium channel blockers.
 All of these drugs reduce blood pressure by just about the same amount on average, but some people have better results with one drug than with another.
 These drugs have different costs and different possible side effects.
 If you have diabetes or kidney disease, an ACE inhibitor or an ARB is usually recommended first.
-Often times, diabetes or kidney disease patients also take diuretics.
+Oftentimes, diabetes or kidney disease patients also take diuretics.
 If you have heart disease, then a beta-blocker and ACE inhibitor is commonly used.
 It is best to ask your doctor or pharmacist what type of medication you are on if you are unsure.

 If you need two medications

 Many types of blood pressure drugs work best when taken together.
-When taking two drugs together, diuretics have been shown to lower blood pressure with a beta-blocker, ACE inhibitor and an ARB.
+When taking two drugs together, diuretics have been shown to lower blood pressure with a beta-blocker, ACE inhibitor, and an ARB.
 A calcium channel blocker lowers blood pressure with the same drugs that work well with a diuretic.
 Other drug combinations are necessary when taking three or more blood pressure medications.
 There may be other reasons why your doctor may prescribe two blood pressure medications.
 For example, after heart attacks, doctors will prescribe a beta-blocker and an ACE inhibitor, but this is not primarily to reduce blood pressure.